Person Page - 153

 #4518

-Hannah Fisher Hemingway married Barnabas Ineson, son of Barnabas Ineson and Tabitha Gleadhill, on 22 February 1819 at Batley.1,2
+Hannah Fisher Hemingway married Barnabas Ineson, son of Barnabas Ineson and Tabitha Gledhill, on 22 February 1819 at Batley.1,2

-In the census of 6 June 1841 she was listed as aged 40 in the household of Tabitha Gleadhill at Clerk Green, Batley.3
+In the census of 6 June 1841 she was listed as aged 40 in the household of Tabitha Gledhill at Clerk Green, Batley.3

 Children of Hannah Fisher Hemingway and Barnabas Ineson